trishanku-org/heaven/README.md

 ## What Else

 Git was picked for this project because it enables unlimited forking and multi-way merging with unconstrained conflict resolution.
-But the inefficiency of using Git as a database is obvious.
+But the inefficiency of using Git as a database is obvious (though seeing the history of change made by the individual controller can be quite interesting in itself and might even have some diagnostic value).
-Some of it is mitigated by the fact that each fork of the Git repo serves only a single controller and the eventually consistent coordination naturally lends itself to subdividing the problem space (and hence, the data space) to any suitable granularity.
+Some of the inefficiency is mitigated by the fact that each fork of the Git repo serves only a single controller and the eventually consistent coordination naturally lends itself to subdividing the problem space (and hence, the data space) to any suitable granularity.

 However, the real inefficiency lies in Gitcd using a file/folder structure as a key-value store